How do stories help to encourage character?

 Kilpatrick, William, & Gregory and Suzanne M. Wolfe.
 "Example and Empathy."
 Chapter 2 in Books That Build Character: A Guide to Teaching Your Child Moral Values Through Stories (New York, Touchstone, 1994), 28-37.

-William K. Kilpatrick is Professor Emeritus of Education at Boston College and the author of four previous books, including , Great Lessons in Virtue and Character: A Treasury of Classic Animal Stories, Books that Build Character: A Guide to Teaching your Child Moral Values Through Stories and Why Johnny Can't Tell Right from Wrong.
-His areas of interest include: the use of stories in moral development; psychology and literature; and character education.
+William K. Kilpatrick is Professor Emeritus of Education at Boston College and the author of: Christianity, Islam, and Atheism: The Struggle for the Soul of the West, Great Lessons in Virtue and Character: A Treasury of Classic Animal Stories, Books that Build Character: A Guide to Teaching your Child Moral Values Through Stories and Why Johnny Can't Tell Right from Wrong.
 William Kilpatrick is on the Advisory Board of the Catholic Education Resource Center.

 Gregory and Suzanne M. Wolfe created The Golden Key, an award-winning children's book catalogue, Climb High, Climb Far : Inspiration for Life's Challenges from the World's Great Moral Traditions and Circle of Grace: Praying with and for Your ChildrenCopyright © 1994 William Kilpatrick, Gregory Wolfe, and Suzanne M. Wolfe